TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 5/Psalms 5.2.md

 ---

-Hearken unto the voice of my cry, my King, and my God; For unto thee do I pray.
+Listen to the voice of my cry, my King and my God; for to you do I pray.